matt-coding/eve_copy_config/README.md

 * This script currently only supports the Default (settings_Default) profile.
 If you have changed the profile using the [Profile Management Tool](https://support.eveonline.com/hc/en-us/articles/212689029-Profile-Management-Tool) this script won't currently work correctly.
 * Backing up your profiles may take a while to complete.
 * This script works correctly for me but there is always a chance something could go wrong and break [things](https://www.eveonline.com/article/about-the-boot.ini-issue).
-* If you find an issue please let me know either via github or matt-coding_github at protonmail dot com
+* If you find an issue please let me know either via github or via email at matt-coding_github at protonmail dot com

 Usage
 ------------

 1. Backup your "e_eve_sharedcache_tq_tranquility" folder, usually located: C:\Users\Alice\AppData\Local\CCP\EVE\e_eve_sharedcache_tq_tranquility where Alice is your username.
 This script will also create a backup but just in case it's worth backing up manually.
 1. Install Python.
 See [here](https://www.python.org/downloads/) for further information.
+1. Download the python script called eve_copy_config.py from this page.
 1. Run ```python .\eve_copy_config.py --help``` in Windows Powershell and read the information provided.
 1. Run again with correct arguments.